 - karpas or raw vegetable (usually parsley, celery, or a boiled potato)

 During the Seder, a guide called the Haggadah is used, which means “telling”.
-Its primary purpose is to guide participants through the ritual meal, and indicates when and how each food is used to retell the story of the Israelites Exodus from Egypt.
+Its primary purpose is to guide participants through the ritual meal and indicates when and how each food is used to retell the story of the Israelites Exodus from Egypt.

-Passover 2024
+Passover 2025

 In the Jewish luni-solar calendar, Passover begins at the time of the full moon in spring, which occurs in the Hebrew month of Nissan from the 15th through the 22nd.
 In the civil calendar, the date will fluctuate sometime in March or April.

-In 2024, Passover begins before sundown Monday, April 22 and ends after nightfall April 30.
+In 2025, Passover begins before sundown on Sunday, April 13, 2025 ends after nightfall April 20.

 There are several ways to greet someone at Passover.
 Sephardic Jews say “Chag Pesach sameach!” (“Happy Passover!”) or “Chag sameach!” (“Happy holiday!”).
 In Yiddish, Ashkenazic Jews say “Gut yontif!” (“Good day!”).
+If you are not sure what to say, let the other person greet you first, and then repeat the greeting back to them.

 Passover preparations